 Over the 32 years between 1986 and 2019, a global stock index would have beaten The Global Permanent Portfolio.
 The stock index would have averaged about 8.82 percent per year.
 But The Global Permanent Portfolio wouldn’t have shamed itself.
 It would have averaged a compound annual return of 6.89 percent.
 It would have also been a lot easier on the nerves.
-Over this 33-year period, its worst single year performance was about 4.22 percent in 2013.
+Over this 33-year period, its worst single year performance was a drop of about 4.22 percent in 2013.

 You might wonder how it handled the crash of 2008.
 Surprisingly, it dropped just 1.58 percent.
 That compares to a plunge of about 40.38 percent for the global stock market index.